databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/CloudInfra/AWS.md

       be to have each workspace and each team store their logs in a specific prefix, etc to break up the number of log files buried inside a single prefix.
 Overwatch will do all the work to aggregate these logs and deliver the data to the data model.
+#### Note for GCP- ```Latest Overwatch version does not support cluster logs to be collected from multiple workspaces.
+As per the latest Databricks GCP release, cluster log location does not support mounted DBFS location, we have to provide DBFS root as a target for log delivery.
+This can cause issues while populating spark job related tables in multi workspace deployment.
+Overwatch team is wprking on a fix for this issues```

 ## Reference Architecture
 As of 0.7.1 Overwatch can be deployed on a single workspace and retrieve data from all workspaces.
 For more details